sekai-app/sekai-memobase/src/server/api/readme.md

-# MemoBase Backend API
+# Memobase Backend API

-MemoBase is a user memory system designed for LLM Applications.
+Memobase is a user memory system designed for LLM Applications.
 It provides a FastAPI-based server that manages user profiles, memories, and various types of data blobs.
 Details of developing it in [here](./DEVELOPMENT.md).

 ## Core Components